Sapa DMC — North Vietnam Highland Destination Planning, Transfer Mode Selection, and Program Design

 Why can't coaches reach hotels in Sapa town?

 Sapa town roads are narrow mountain streets.
-Large coaches cannot navigate the town center.
+Large coaches (45-seat and above) cannot navigate the town center.
 All large-vehicle transfers terminate at designated drop-off points on the town perimeter, with smaller vehicles or on-foot luggage handling for the final approach to hotels.
-This applies to all programs without exception.
+This applies to all Sapa programs without exception.

-Which hotels are best for Asian incentive groups?
+Which hotels are best for Asian incentive groups in Sapa?

 Town center properties — Bora Hotel, BB Hotel, Delasol, Bamboo Sapa Hotel, Pistachio Hotel, Green Forest Hotel — provide direct walkable access to the night market, restaurants, and evening activity.
 This suits Asian market travelers who prefer to go out independently after dinner.